randykinne/randykinne.dev/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<h3>My name is Randy Kinne.</h3>
+# My name is Randy Kinne.

-<p>I've been writing code for over 5 years in a variety of languages.
-I also play hockey and I am a fan of the Detroit Red Wings.</p>
+I've been writing code for over 5 years in a variety of languages.
+I'm currently a full time student and software developer.
+I also play hockey and I am a fan of the Detroit Red Wings.

-Hello.
-This is a test.
-## Test
+---

 <h2>Hobbies</h2>